astromarb/astromarb/README.md

 I’m a Masters student at the intersection of physics, geoscience, and computer science.
-Currently a physics and volcanology student in Nashville, TN.

-- 📫 marvinlopezacevedo.personal@gmail.com
+Currently pursuing thermodynamic modeling of Cretaceous, highly differentiated silicic magma/mush/melt.

 <!---
 astromarb/astromarb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.